About this privacy statement

 The following definitions are important.

-A cookie is a randomly generated unique number placed on your computer.
-It allows us to identify your computer without requiring your disclosure of any non-public personal information (see definition below).
+are randomly generated unique numbers placed on your computer.
+These allow us to identify your computer without requiring your disclosure of any non-public personal information (see definition below).
 Cookies make it possible to both store and retrieve information through your Internet browser.
-A cookie itself cannot read information off a hard drive or read cookie files from other sites.
+A cookie itself cannot read information off of a hard drive or read cookie files from other sites.

 is information that does not itself reveal your identity.
 General information may include, without limitation: generic business type; SIC code; information derived from publicly available databases (such as Dun and Bradstreet); user behavior on our Web site; and aggregated generic information.